dasch-swiss/dsp-api/README.md

 > * PATCH version when you make backwards-compatible bug fixes.

-Additionally, we will also increment the MAJOR version in the case when any kind of changes to existing data would be necessary, e.g., any changes to the Knora-Base ontologies which are not backwards compatible.
+Additionally, we will also increment the MAJOR version in the case when any kind of changes to existing data would be necessary, e.g., any changes to the [knora-base ontology](https://docs.dasch.swiss/latest/DSP-API/02-knora-ontologies/knora-base/) which are not backwards compatible.

-## Release Notes Generation

-A pull request usually resolves one issue or user story defined on [Jira](https://dasch.atlassian.net/browse/DEV).
-Since we started to use the [release-please-action](https://github.com/marketplace/actions/release-please-action) it's very important to set the PR title in the correct way, especially because all commits added within the pull request are squashed.
-Please read the official [DSP Contribution Documentation](https://docs.dasch.swiss/developers/dsp/contribution/#pull-request-guidelines) carefully!